bparanj/rom/third_chapter.md

 c.drive
 ```

 Both versions of the Car examples print 'driving...'.
 Why would you want to do it the second way?
-The answer to this question will be discussed in an upcoming article.
+We will discuss the answer in an upcoming chapter.

 Summary
 In this article you learned the Ruby's built-in class hierarchy consisting of Class, Object, Module and BasicObject.
 You also saw how we can create modules and classes by creating them on the fly and adding methods to it.